 1 May 2012

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would move to committee stage and then to the Lords for consideration.
+The Bill is currently at the 2nd reading in the House of Commons.
+If it progresses, it would move to committee stage for detailed examination and then onwards to the House of Lords.

 Generated 21 February 2026